DAAAS Combined 5-Year B.A. and M.A. Degree Program

 - Once admitted, students will be required to fulfill all the normal requirements for the AAAS B.A. and M.A. degrees, with the exception that 12 credits of the 500-level courses will count for both the B.A. requirements and the M.A. requirements’.
 Course offerings in the AAAS B.A.-M.A.
 Combined Program will coincide with the normal offerings of the existing AAAS B.A. and M.A.
 Programs.

-The first three fields (Chinese, Japanese, and Korean Studies) require that students reach proficiency in the corresponding Asian language equivalent to a fourth-year level of study by the time of completion of the M.A.
-For the South Asian field, the normal expectation is that the students will have third-year proficiency in an Asian language relevant to their thesis topic by the time of completion of the M.A.
+The first three fields (Chinese, Japanese, and Korean Studies) require that students reach proficiency in the corresponding Asian language through the fourth-year level of study by the time of completion of the M.A.
+For the South Asia field, the normal expectation is that the students will have proficiency through the third-year level in an Asian language relevant to their thesis topic.
 This requirement can be waived in particular cases, based on the student’s individual program of study.
 The Asian American and Diaspora Studies field and the Global Asia field have no specific language requirement, but if a particular language is relevant to the student’s study plan, that student will be expected to develop competence in that language by the time of completion of the M.A.
-Proficiency levels can be satisfied in one of two ways: transcript with 6 or 8 semesters (as outlined above) of college-level study of a single language with grade of B or better, or a proficiency examination administered by DAAAS faculty.
+Proficiency levels can be satisfied in one of two ways: transcript with the equivalent of 8 semesters (as outlined above) of college-level study of a single language with grade of B or better, or a proficiency examination administered by DAAAS faculty.

 A thesis is required for all fields.
 A provisional advisor is assigned when students enroll.
 Students must select a permanent thesis advisor by the end of the seventh semester.
 The thesis committee consists of the thesis advisor and at least two other faculty members.
 An oral thesis defense is also required.